 Are You Hands On?

 The front end has a learning curve, as with anything we use, we have to learn how it works first.
-With the Divi Theme you have full control over the front end and you’ll be able to change an image, add content, and if you want, change a style.
+With the Divi Theme you have full control over the front end and you’ll be able to change an image, add content, and change a style.